aflemm/curlbook-website/content/_index.md

 ![](/images/hammer-defence-trends.png)

-# Your Data, Visualized
+## Your Data, Visualized

 CurlBook shows you a curling game like never seen it before.
+By being extremely visual with data presentation, the data becomes far more impactful.

 ![](/images/scoreboard-story.png)
 Scoreboard story line plots show the flow of scoreboard control through a game.
 Instantly see the ends that got you into trouble, for quick focusing on real problems.

 ![](/images/player-performance.png)
 Performance timeline bar charts highlight misses, and make trends obvious at a glance.
 No more digging through shot scores to uncover meaning

 ![](/images/key-stats-breakdown.png)
 CurlBook introduces brand new stats to help you track performance.